simplex-chat/simplex-chat/README.md

 You are able to create multiple invitations by entering `/connect` multiple times and sending these invitations to the corresponding contacts you'd like to connect with.

-The invitation has the format `smp::<server>::<queue_id>::<rsa_public_key_for_this_queue_only>`.
 The invitation can only be used once and even if this is intercepted, the attacker would not be able to use it to send you the messages via this queue once your contact confirms that the connection is established.
+See agent protocol for explanation of [invitation format](https://github.com/simplex-chat/simplexmq/blob/master/protocol/agent-protocol.md#connection-request).

 The contact who received the invitation should enter `/c <invitation>` to accept the connection.
 This establishes the connection, and both parties are notified.